nonmasc-lilly/jabfuck/README.md

 to compile locally just run `make`

-to compile and install set export `BINDIR` to the location set to `/usr/local/bin` by default.
+to compile and install set export `BINDIR` to the install location (set to `/usr/local/bin` by default).
 And then run `sudo make install`